 Why do some buses have weirdly short plate numbers?

-The two buses, PA2A and PA33K, are used by our senior bus captains who assist in scheduling work.
-While they’re in their offices, their buses are used by other drivers for peak period fleet support.
+The two buses, PA2A and PA33K, were formerly used by senior bus captains who assist in scheduling work.
+While they were in their offices, their buses would be used by other drivers for peak period fleet support.